 Watch Out For Cross-Contamination

 Because even tiny amounts of gluten may be dangerous and cause people with coeliac disease to have symptoms, the oil you use mustn’t be cross-contaminated.
-Cross-contamination is when your gluten-free oil comes into contact with gluten, wheater in the factory, or while cooking with it.
+Cross-contamination is when your gluten-free oil comes into contact with gluten, whether in the factory or while cooking with it.

 Although rice bran oil really is gluten-free, it is still very important to check the packaging and make sure your rice bran oil is really gluten-free.
 A product that is certified gluten-free will be completely safe unless you have an allergy to rice.
 [2]

-A frequent concern for those who can’t eat gluten is the factory that the food was made in.
+A frequent concern for those who can’t eat gluten is the factory in which the food was made in.
 Rice-based products are not typically processed in the same facility that processes wheat.

 This is why rice products are a favorite of those on a gluten-free diet.
 However, you never know, so check the packaging to see if it could have trace amounts of gluten in it.